 Going on vacation is exciting, but it’s also expensive.
 From your meals to your accommodations, nearly everything comes with a price tag, and while it’s nice to let loose and treat yourself once in a while, it can be far too easy to let trip costs spiral out of control and make way more of an impact on your wallet than initially anticipated.

 It’s important to plan your purchases thoughtfully to maximize your value and optimize your trip.
-Just as there are certain things you can save money on without making much of a sacrifice, there are other elements of your trip that are absolutely worth the splurge.
+Just as there are certain things you can save money on without making much of a sacrifice, there are other elements of your trip that are absolutely worth the splurge without feeling regret.
 Here are five things you shouldn’t cut corners on when traveling:

 THE RIGHT SHOES.